-Note 1: Revenue from Taiwan Segment, Cement Segment in Mainland China and Pre-mixed concrete Segment in Mainland China that are operating segments that do not meet the quantitative thresholds for reportable segments.

-Note 2: Inter-segment revenue is eliminated on consolidation and recorded under the "adjustment and elimination" column.
-All other adjustments and eliminations are disclosed below.

-B. Information on assets and liabilities of the reportable segment:
+- Note 1: Revenue from four operational departments, production and sales of fireproof building materials, freight transportation, warehouse management, and real estate rental department, that do not meet the quantitative thresholds for reportable segments. - Note 2: Inter-segment revenue is eliminated on consolidation and recorded under the "adjustment and elimination" column.
+All other adjustments and eliminations are disclosed below. - B. Information on assets and liabilities of the reportable segment:

-The following table presents segment assets and liabilities of the Group's operating segments as of December 31, 2022 and 2021:
+The following table presents segment assets and liabilities of the Group's operating segments as of December 31, 2023 and 2022: